 If you want to do good science, you should determine your hypotheses before looking at the data, you should clean your data without the hypotheses in mind, and you should keep in mind that p-values are not substitutes for common sense.
-(An alternative approach is "Bayesian Inference" on page 88.)
+(An alternative approach is "Bayesian Inference".)